 If you have only 1 user in your context, you will add 1 server on every iteration.
 So you will have more and more server and will be able to measure the performance of the ''designate server-list'' command depending on the number of servers owned by users.
-MODULE: rally.plugins.openstack.scenarios.designate.basic

-DesignateBasic.create_and_delete_server [scenario]
+DesignateBasic.create\and\delete\server [scenario]